bonsaiben/bootstrap-snippets/README.md

 bootstrap-snippets ships with a dictionary file containing all of the triggers.
 This can be used as a vim dictionary for autocomplete (Insert mode CTRL+N/CTRL+P).

-To enable autocomplete, add the dictionary file to dictionary settings and include dictionaries in complete setting:
+Add the dictionary file and enable dictionary autocomplete:

 ```vim
 set dictionary+=~/.vim/bundle/bootstrap-snippets/dictionary